mlabs-haskell/hydra-auction-onchain/docs/spec.md

 ### Auction state and utxo datums

 For any auctions of interest,
-one can discover their current L1 state by querying the utxos at their corresponding validator addresses that are listed in the auction metadata.
+anyone can discover their current L1 state by querying the utxos at their corresponding validator addresses that are listed in the auction metadata.